marcelrienks/Fluidity/README.md

 > **Note:** The default `Makefile` is for reference only.
 Always use the OS-specific Makefile for your environment.

+## Current Progress (Oct 20, 2025)

+Validated end-to-end HTTP tunneling via Docker containers (scratch images) with dev mTLS certs:

+- Built and ran server and agent containers on a user-defined Docker network
+- Agent established a TLS connection to the server (TLS 1.3) using client certs
+- Successfully proxied HTTP requests via `curl -x http://127.0.0.1:8080 http://example.com -I`
+- Limitation: HTTPS (CONNECT) is not implemented yet; use HTTP sites for testing

 ## Disclaimer

 ⚠️ **Important**: This tool is intended for legitimate use cases such as accessing necessary resources for work or personal use.
 Users are responsible for ensuring compliance with their organization's network policies and local laws.
 The developers are not responsible for any misuse of this software.